mle86/walk/README.md

   can cause the current directory's owner and/or mode to be changed by the archiver program, so use this option with caution.
+* **-q**
+  Quiet mode;
+  suppresses most archiver output such as filenames that are being extracted/compressed.

 # Notes